Foreign Language Interpreters

 - an oral examination consisting of:

-- sight translation of a document from English to another language and from another language to English;
+- sight translation of a document from English to a target language and from that target language to English;

-- consecutive interpretation from English to another language ("target" language) and from the target language to English; and
+- consecutive interpretation from English to a target language and from that target language to English; and

-- simultaneous interpretation from English to a target language and from the target language to English.
+- simultaneous interpretation from English to a target language and from that target language to English.

 A person who has passed all three portions of the oral exam is fully certified.
-A person who has passed the sight translation and either the consecutive or simultaneous interpretation portions of the oral examination is considered provisionally certified.
+A person who has passed the sight translation and either the consecutive interpretation portion or simultaneous interpretation portion of the oral examination is considered provisionally certified.